expressjs/express/docs/guide.md

   - _cache_           Cache intermediate JavaScript in memory
   - _debug_           Output debugging information

+### res.partial(view[, options])

+Render _view_ partial with the given _options_.
+This method is always available to the view as a local variable.

+- _as_ Variable name for each _collection_ value, defaults to the view name.
+  * as: 'something' will add the _something_ local variable
+  * as: this will use the collection value as the template context
+  * as: global will merge the collection value's properties with _locals_

+- _collection_ Array of objects, the name is derived from the view name itself.
+  For example _video.html_ will have a object _video_ available to it.

+The following are equivalent, and the name of collection value when passed to the partial will be _movie_ as derived from the name.

+    partial('movie.jade', { collection: movies });
+    partial('movie.jade', movies);
+    partial('movie', movies);
+    // In view: movie.director

+To change the local from _movie_ to _video_ we can use the "as" option:

+	partial('movie', { collection: movies, as: 'video' });
+	// In view: video.director

+Also we can make our movie the value of _this_ within our view so that instead of _movie.director_ we could use _this.director_.

+    partial('movie', { collection: movies, as: this });
+    // In view: this.director

+Another alternative is to "explode" the properties of the collection item into pseudo globals (local variables) by using _as: global_, which again is syntactic sugar:

+    partials('movie', { collection: movies, as: global });
+    // In view: director

 ### app.set(name[, val])

 Apply an application level setting _name_ to _val_, or